fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

-* Added: Compatibility with plugin Flexible Shipping.
+* Added: Compatibility with theme Avada.
 * Added: Compatibility with theme Electro.
 * Added: Compatibility with theme The Hanger.
 * Added: Compatibility with theme Phlox PRO.
 * Added: Compatibility with theme Zota.
+* Added: Compatibility with plugin Flexible Shipping.
 * Added: Compatibility with plugin PagSeguro for WooCommerce.
 * Added: New filter `fc_checkout_update_before_unload` to let developers control whether to try to save users data when leaving the checkout page.
 * Improved: Compatibility with plugin WooCommerce PayPal Payments - by WooCommerce.
 Now the buttons are displayed below the terms checkbox as expected.